SimonMayerhofer/telegram-woobot/README.md

 Try typing ```/start``` to your bot and watch as the user ID of the Telegram user is stored inside your FaunaDB

+## Available bot commands

+* `/start` : Add own user to the database.
+If first user, role is set to administrator.
+* `/chatId` : Print chat ID of current chat.

 ## Extending Telegram Bot Functionality

 This bot uses telegraf.js for its Telegram Bot functionality.
 Head to its [website](https://telegraf.js.org/#/) to find out how to extend the functionality of the bot you have created :)